-You develop practical skills, experience supervised work placements at sports clubs and treat clients under supervision at the University's Sports Clinic at Medway Park.
+You develop practical skills, experience supervised work placements at sports clubs and treat clients under supervision at the University's Sports Clinic.
 During your degree you complete 400 placement hours, some of which may need to be scheduled during weekends, evenings or the summer term, depending on the placement you find.
-You may need to travel outside the Medway area to find a suitable placement opportunity.
+You may need to travel outside the Canterbury area to find a suitable placement opportunity.

 There may also be opportunities for you to work at sporting events.

 This degree is accredited by the British Association of Sports Rehabilitators and Trainers (BASRaT), the UK regulator for sport rehabilitation graduates.
 As a graduate of a BASRaT-accredited programme, you are eligible to apply for full membership of BASRaT as a Graduate Sport Rehabilitator, as long as you meet their criteria.
 The placement hours you undertake during your programme fulfil one of BASRaT's requirements.
-Please see below for details of other criteria\.
+Please see below for details of other criteria.

-You take modules on functional anatomy and biomechanics, sports and remedial massage, sports injuries, peripheral joint assesment and introductory modules on fitness testing, professional skills and human physiology.
+You study introductory modules covering functional anatomy and biomechanics, sports and remedial massage, sports injuries, human physiology, peripheral joint assessment, and research in sports and exercise sciences.